darnocer/-03-JavaScript-Password-Generator/README.md

 - Would you like it to contain numbers?
 - Would you like it to contain special characters?

-* _Note: not the most secure password generator :)_
+* _Note: not the most secure password generator! :)_

 ![demo](./Assets/images/demo.gif)

 ## Tests

-This password generator passes the following test cases:
+_This password generator passes the following test cases:_

 - Password length entered is < 8, > 128, or NaN -> Prompt to enter valid input
 - Cancel at password length prompt -> end program
 - At least one of each of the selected character types (lowercase, uppercase, numbers, special characters) is contained within the password
 - No character types selected -> prompts to select at least one charcter type and returns to the first character type prompt
 - Generating a password again in the same session -> replaces old password with new password

+## Future Enhancements

+- add a "Copy Password" button to copy the password to the clipboard

 ## Questions?